The Process for Filing a Discrimination Lawsuit

 (Note: Federal employees and job applicants have a different complaint process.)

-If you plan to file a lawsuit alleging discrimination on the basis of race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability, genetic information, or retaliation, you first have to file a charge with one of the EEOC field offices (unless you plan to bring your lawsuit under the Equal Pay Act, which allows you to go directly to court without filing a charge).
+If you plan to file a lawsuit alleging a federal law violation for discrimination on the basis of race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability, genetic information, or retaliation, you may first have to file a charge with one of the EEOC field offices (unless you plan to bring your lawsuit under the Equal Pay Act, which allows you to go directly to court without filing a charge).
+The time period to file a charge is short.
+Most courts say it is 300 days, but some say it is only 180 days.
+Do not delay in contacting lawyers and/or the EEOC if you feel there has been discrimination.

 The EEOC then has the option to initiate an investigation.
 If it finds that there have been substantial discrimination violations, it may file a lawsuit.
 More frequently, it will choose not to file a lawsuit, and will dismiss the charge.